dlab-arp/Gait_Reasoning/README.md

 * python ogs_app.py

 Open the gradio link
 Select a video, click "Execute Clinical Analysis" and view the Chain-of-Thought reasoning and clinical assessment in real-time.
+We have provided 3 demo videos.

 **Future Work**
 * Expanded Pathology Fine-Tuning: Training the VLM on a larger subset of severe clinical deviations to lower the MAE on pathology cases.